 5. Your Garbage Disposal Stinks

 Like the previous tip, a sign that the motor and blades could be failing is if your disposal smells bad.
 This smell is an indication that food isn’t getting chopped up enough, is getting stuck, and subsequently decomposing in the machine.
-Try sharpening the blades (the tip we shared will also help deodorize the machine, thanks to the lemon slices!), but if you’re still running into trouble, it may be time to replace it altogether.
+Try sharpening the blades (the tip we shared will also help deodorize the machine, thanks to the lemon slices!).

-If your unit is noisy and making a humming sound, but isn’t actually grinding up any food, the disposal is still receiving electrical power but the motor is probably dead.
-Before you buy a new one, be sure to check that there aren’t any solid, hard food pieces (fruit pits, we’re looking at you again) stuck between the impeller and the shredder ring.
+If your unit is noisy and making a humming sound but isn’t actually grinding up any food, the disposal is still receiving electrical power, but the motor is probably dead.
+Before you buy a new one, check that there aren’t any solid, hard food pieces (fruit pits, we’re looking at you again) stuck between the impeller and the shredder ring.

 Before You Replace Your Garbage Disposal